We believe that bringing brands, content, celebrities and influencers together makes storytelling more meaningful and impactful.

 Switchboard LGBT+ Helpline"

-The argument that this is simply a PR initiative of pandering has come up several times, but quite frankly I think that's beside the point.
-At the end of the day, the brand is using their platform to spread awareness (and not just of broadly and safely saying all LGBTQ people but giving support to each individual category of identification within the spectrum) and supporting organizations that specifically benefit the most marginalized members of the community.
-Skeptics can balk all they like but this is one of the most fascinating and well researched social campaigns to date.
+The argument that this is simply a PR initiative has come up several times.
+While such a claim may be true, it doesn't lessen the impact such campaigns have on perception of queer issues.
+Ultimately, the brand is using their platform to support the LGBTQ community and not just of broadly and safely saying all queer people, but specifically acknowledging individual categories of identification within the gender and sexuality spectrum.
+Skeptics can balk all they like but this campaign is one of the most fascinating and inclusive Pride campaigns yet.

-The store Target has an interesting relationship with the LGBTQ community that has truly grown over the last decade.
-In 2010, Target took a lot of heat for donating $150K to Minnesota politician Tom Emmer, known for being a vocal opponent of marriage equality.
-Originating from Minnesota, the store defended their decision, claiming that the endorsement was in supportive of his economic policy and not his stance on social issues.
-Many felt that this was not a satisfactory response, as the brand may not have intended to support anti-LGBTQ policy-making, they inadvertently had by sponsoring Emmer anyway.
+Target has an interesting relationship with the LGBTQ community that has truly grown over the last decade.
+In 2010, Target faced harsh criticism for donating $150K to Minnesota politician Tom Emmer, known for being a vocal opponent of marriage equality.
+Target defended their decision, claiming that the endorsement was in supportive of his economic policy and not his stance on social issues.
+Though the brand may not have intended to support anti-LGBTQ policy, this is the risk you take when aligning with any political candidate or party.
+Many felt that this was not a satisfactory response.

-The store definitely took note and two years later, launched their first ad campaign targeted at LGBTQ couples.
-One might think this ad was simply an attempt to save face after receiving bad PR for donating to Emmer but the brand has only continued to double down on supporting LGBTQ causes since then.
+The store took note and two years later, launched their first ad campaign targeted at LGBTQ couples.
+One might think this ad was simply an attempt to save face after receiving bad press for donating to Emmer but this was only the beginning for the brand's continued support for progressive views toward queer and gender-based politics.

 Making a commentary on gender politics, in 2015 Target made the decision to stop using gender-specific toy aisles.
-While this choice may not seem like a very pointed gesture, it actually caused a real stir and the first of many outcries to boycott the store.
+While this choice may not seem like a very pointed gesture, it resulted in the first of many outcries to boycott the store due to its political commentary.

 The following year, as a debate arose about which bathrooms transgender people should use in public spaces, Target came forward in support of the transgender community with a policy that all staff and customers should use the bathroom that they felt most comfortable with in accordance of the gender with which they identify.
-This caused a real sir once again and outraged many who found the move inappropriate.
+This caused a real stir once again and outraged many who found the move inappropriate and unnecessary.

-What's most interesting about Target's choice to consistently align with LGBTQ causes is the fact that the brand knowingly made choices that they knew would upset large parts of their targeted audience.
-When we look at ad campaigns like Nike's recent partnership with Colin Kaepernick, the choice definitely became controversial but the message actually resonated perfectly with Nike's biggest core demographic - young and urban markets of millenials and Gen Z who are passionate about social causes.
-While this is not their only audience, it is their biggest one and they are clearly not afraid to alienate more conservative demographics.
+Interestingly, Target is very conscious of how much of their consumer base feels alienated by these decisions, and yet they appear completely set on maintaining this part of their corporate culture.
+When we look at ad campaigns like Nike's recent partnership with Colin Kaepernick, the campaign was deliberately controversial, but the message actually resonated perfectly with Nike's biggest core demographic - young, urban millennial and Gen Z demographics who are passionate about social causes.
+While this is not their only audience, it is their biggest one and they are clearly not afraid to alienate other key demographics.

-In contrast to Nike's partnership, Target stood a lot more to lose in making the decision to speak out on such issues.
-Marketing itself as a family store, it's primary audience is, well - families.
-A lot of middle America family demographics did react with extreme negativity over not just in social media, but actual calls for boycott and protests as seen below.
+In contrast to Nike's partnership, Target stood to lose a lot more in making the decision to speak out on such issues.
+Marketing itself as a family store, it's primary audience is middle America families, which tend to have a conservative leaning.
+Unsurprisingly, such demographics reacted with extreme negativity and not just via social media, but actual calls for boycott and protests as seen below.

 Target continued to be an open advocate for LGBTQ Pride as it announced its first line of clothing and products, "Take Pride" in 2017.
 In the past year and continuing this year, the line has only continued to grow.